 Veterinarians Professional Protection- If you have a veterinarian in your pet care business, you might want to have this for your veterinarian’s protection.
 Again, anything can go wrong at any time.
 A wrong diagnosis or delayed medical help can be costly if the client makes some legal action.
 Having this coverage added to your BOP can secure your employees and your business as well.

 Travelers Animal Floater Add-on- Added coverage for pets under your care can cover damage, injury, death, and theft.
 Also, it includes protection if the pet escapes while in your custody.

 Commercial Auto Coverage – Travelers Commercial Auto Coverage protects the car or vehicle that your business is using for your overall business needs.

 Employee Coverage or Workers’ Compensation Insurance – Most states require employers to provide insurance for their workers.
 The job of your employees needs physical work, hence, consider adding Workers’ Compensation Insurance to your policy.
 We all know that it is not that easy to carry and tame animals, especially big breeds of dogs.
 Some work can require extreme physical endurance.
 Also, grooming the animals can sometimes injure your employees.
 That is why having this coverage is needed.

 In a nutshell, having the right insurance before having a business such as Pet Care Professional Services is essential to secure your investment.
-You have so many options and policies that you can add or remove based on what your business needs.
-Contact Us!
+You have so many options and policies that you can add or remove based on what your business needs for a pet care worker like yourself.
+Contact Us here at Advantage Insurance Solutions here in Denver, CO.
 Toll-free.
 Talk to our team and we can discuss with you all you need to know.